glucee/lsm9ds1_platformio/README.md

 # lsm9ds1_platformio
-lsm9ds1 library used in platformio
+lsm9ds1 library used in platformio, the library is highly inspired by Spark_LSM9DS1 library

 You can use: